JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 The `value` of the field MUST be a positive integer, so you MUST add a `range` validation, as described in [RFC-0122](https://xmpp.org/extensions/xep-0122.html).

 `0` value means that the slow mode is disabled for this room.
-Any positive value is the time, in seconds, users must wait between two messages.
+Any positive value is the duration, in seconds, users must wait between two messages.

 Here is an example of response the server could send when a client is querying [room configuration form](https://xmpp.org/extensions/xep-0045.html#roomconfig):